JohnboyJovi/study-framework-wiki/EyeTracking.md

 * Steam (VR) for me needed to be started as admin
 * SR_Runtime needs to be started (as admin)
 * For development potentially also Visual Studio starting Unreal need to be run as admin
+* (or maybe just run entirely under the admin profile)

 If this is not done, eye calibration is not started correctly.